-In line with the Civic Government (Scotland) Act 1982, the council has a statutory duty to, name streets and number properties in North Ayrshire.
+In line with the Civic Government (Scotland) Act 1982, the council has a statutory duty to name streets and number properties in North Ayrshire.

 This is to promote effective location information for service providers such as:

 - Royal Mail and other mail delivery providers

-- the Emergency Services
+- the emergency services

 - select street names and numbering layouts for new developments